6 Working with Categorical Predictors

 4. Also called target encoding or likelihood encoding.↩︎

-5. This demonstrates the concept of overfitting, discussed in ?sec-overfitting and subsequent chapters.↩︎
+5. This demonstrates the concept of overfitting, discussed in Chapter 9 and subsequent chapters.↩︎

 6. In the language of mixed effects models, the agent is a fixed effect in this parameterization.↩︎